numfocus/DISCOVER-Cookbook/04_venue_selection.md

 - Include maps in advance, with the event schedule.
 - Make sure that hand-held microphones are available
 - Encourage session chairs to repeat questions from the audience over the mic so everyone can hear
+- Session chairs should ensure that the microphone is used (even if the speaker thinks their voice is loud enough)

 **Further Reading:**